apple/foundationdb/design/data-distributor-internals.md

 **RelocateShard (`struct RelocateShard`)**: A `RelocateShard` records the key range that need to be moved among servers and the data movement’s priority.
 DD always move shards with higher priorities first.

-**Data distribution queue (`struct DDQueueData`)**: It receives shards to be relocated (i.e., RelocateShards), decides which shard should be moved to which server team, prioritizes the data movement based on relocate shard’s priority, and controls the progress of data movement based on servers’ workload.
+**Data distribution queue (`struct DDQueue`)**: It receives shards to be relocated (i.e., RelocateShards), decides which shard should be moved to which server team, prioritizes the data movement based on relocate shard’s priority, and controls the progress of data movement based on servers’ workload.

 **Special keys in the system keyspace**: DD saves its state in the system keyspace to recover from failure and to ensure every process (e.g., commit proxies, tLogs and storage servers) has a consistent view of which storage server is responsible for which key range.